farrault/community-plugins/databases-plugin/src/main/markdown/databasePluginManual.markdown

 Note that in this example, the tenth script, _10-drop-user-index.sql_ would be incorrectly executed after the first script.

-When upgrading a SqlScripts CI, only those scripts that were not present (and executed) in the previous deployment are executed.
+When upgrading a SqlScripts CI, only those scripts that were not present in the previous package version are executed.
+For example, if the previous SqlScripts folder contained script1.sql and script2.sql, and the new version of SqlScripts folder contains script2.sql and script3.sql, then only script3.sql will be executed as part of the upgrade.

 When undeploying a SqlScripts CI, all rollback scripts are executed in reverse alphabetical order.

 ## SQL Client ##

 The [SqlClient](#sql.SqlClient) CIs are containers to which [SqlScripts](#sql.SqlScripts) can be deployed.
-There are three flavors:
+The plugin ships with SqlClient for the following databases:

 * MySQL
 * Oracle